Vimjas/covimerage/README.md

 ## Reference implementation

 - [Neomake](https://github.com/neomake/neomake) is the first adopter of this.
-  It has a quite advanced test setup (e.g. Docker based builds), and therefore could be helpful when you want to use covimerage for your plugin/project.
+  It has an advanced test setup (including Docker based builds), and looking at tis setup could be helpful when setting up covimerage for your plugin/project.
   See <https://github.com/neomake/neomake/pull/1600>.

 ## Links